The orderly classification of information is everything. It is essential, it brings order from chaos. It combines utility and beauty.

 'But Colin's dead,' he says.
 'And so is Fred Weasley.
 How many died?'

-'Fifty-nine, including eight definitely from the other side, and five more who we have no idea about,' I tell him.
+'Fifty-nine, including eight definitely from the other side, and five more who, at the moment, we have no idea about,' I tell him.
 'But the Aurors and Law Officers are still searching the grounds.'

 'Try to rest, Neville,' says Minerva gently.
 'You need it.'